gravitational/teleport/docs/4.0/aws_oss_guide.md

 for `teleport.acmeinc.com`, use email or  DNS validation as appropriate and make sure it’s approved successfully.

-2. With ACM you must use an application load balancer (ALB) as this will terminate SSL.
-    1. Add the ACM certificate that you approved for `teleport.acmeinc.com`
-    - Add a listener on the ALB for HTTPS on `443/tcp`
-    - Target group will point to your instance - point to HTTP on `3080/tcp`
-    - Create a DNS record for `teleport.acmeinc.com`
-    - Point this to the public A record of the ALB as provided by Amazon

-3. You also need to set up a network load balancer (NLB) for the auth traffic:
-    1. Set up a listener on `3025/tcp`
-    - Target group will point to your instance - point to `3025/tcp`
-    - Create a DNS record for `teleport-nlb.acmeinc.com`
-    - Point this to the public A record of the NLB as provided by Amazon
-    - Make sure that your DNS record is also reflected in `TELEPORT_PROXY_SERVER_LB` in the user data
-    - Launch the instance (you can also use an already-running instance if you follow the instructions at the bottom of this section)

 #### Step 1: Subscribe to Teleport Community Edition
 Subscribe to the Teleport Community Edition on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07FYTZB9B).

 1. Select 'Continue to Subscribe'
-2. Review the Terms and Conditions, and click `Contnue to Configuration'
+2. Review the Terms and Conditions, and click `Continue to Configuration'
 3. Configure this software.
-Keep options as set, you might want to change region to be in the same place as the rest of your infrastrucure.
+Keep options as set, you might want to change region to be in the same place as the rest of your infrastructure.
 Click Continue to Launch
 4. _Launch this software_ Under Choose Action, select Launch through EC2.